awsdocs/amazon-s3-user-guide/doc_source/static-website-hosting.md

 You can use the following quick procedures to configure an S3 bucket for static website hosting in the Amazon S3 console\.
 For more information, see [Hosting a Static Website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) in the *Amazon Simple Storage Service Developer Guide*\.
 For information about configuring a static website with a custom domain, see [Configuring a static website using a custom domain registered with Route 53](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) in the *Amazon Simple Storage Service Developer Guide*\.

+**Note**
+Amazon S3 doesn't support HTTPS access for website endpoints\.
+If you want to use HTTPS, you can use CloudFront to serve a static website hosted on Amazon S3\.
+For more information, see [Speeding up your website with CloudFront](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-cloudfront-walkthrough.html) in the *Amazon Simple Storage Service Developer Guide*\.

 **Topics**
 + [Step 1: Configuring a bucket for static website hosting](#configure-bucket-website-hosting)
 + [Step 2: Editing S3 Block Public Access settings](#set-permissions-static-website-access)